JohnsonJapow/ChatRoom/README.md

 **Chat Room Application**
--This simple chat room application consists of a server and client implemented in Java.
+- This simple chat room application consists of a server and client implemented in Java.
 -The server allows multiple clients to connect and communicate with each other in a shared chat space.

 **#Client**